overwintering rosemary, indoors and out

 Start with a cold-hardy cultivar if you plant to try to overwinter rosemary in the ground in other than a truly frost-free hardiness zone.
 ‘Arp’ is the best known, along with ‘Hill Hardy’ (also known as ‘Madalene Hill’ after the late herb gardener from Texas; ‘Arp’ was her discovery, by the way, the result of her search for plants that could take not extremes of cold but the Texas heat).
 Oregon-based Nichols Garden Nursery’s owner touts ‘Nichols Select’ as being a toughie, too.

-It’s “as hardy as any I’ve grown, probably Zone 6B, and the flavor is terrific,” said Rose Marie Nichols McGee in our springtime interview.
+It’s “as hardy as any I’ve grown, probably Zone 6B, and the flavor is terrific,” Rose Marie Nichols McGee in an interview one spring.
 “It was planted 25 years ago at our home and survived minus-7 degrees F once.
 I think this is your best for a long-lived rosemary.”

 Proper location and care will help keep the well-chosen plant happy.
 Nichols McGee advises “helping it along with some lime or bone meal worked into the soil and provide good drainage,” and planting rosemary in a well-drained position with six hours a day or more of direct or very slightly filtered sunlight.
 Many Zone 6ish Northerners optimistically try one of those extra-hardy cultivars planted in a sheltered spot, such as by a wall, and then mulch heavily after frost.